open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

       The OTLP exporter uses a forked version of [OpenTelemetry.PersistentStorage.FileSystem](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem)
       to store telemetry data on disk during temporary network failures.
-Each transient failure results in the creation of a file on disk that contains the request data that was meant to be sent to the OTLP ingestion.
+Each transient failure results in the creation of a single file on disk that contains the request data that was attempted to be sent to the OTLP ingestion.
 A background thread attempts to resend any offline stored telemetry every `60 seconds`.
-For more information on how these files are managed on disk, refer to the [File
+For more information on how these files are managed on disk, refer to the [File details](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem#file-details).
-      details](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem#file-details).

       Added in **TBD** (Unreleased).

 * Logs